SamsidParty/TopNotify/README.md

   </div>
 </div>

-- Move Windows Notifications Anywhere On The Screen
+# Features 🔥

+- Move notification popups anywhere on your screen
+- Make notifications show on another monitor
-- Change Transparency Of Notifications
+- Change transparency of notifications
-- Click-Through Notifications
+- Click-Through notifications
+- Customize notification sounds for each app